 Right—his dad.
 It almost seemed taboo between them because at the mention of him, it was guaranteed to make his and Amor's smile falter, just for a moment.
 She crossed her arms, her tone turning sour.
 "Your dad is such a—ugh, don't even get me started."

 He was strict, and not the loveable kind.
 Felix's father, Vicente, was notorious in the neighborhood for being too harsh on his family, especially to Felix.
-He had always suspected Felix might not be who he says he is—his gender was a peculiar paranoia of his, and Felix, being the son of a homophobe, was a nightmare draped in discipline.
+He had always suspected Felix might not be who he says he is.
+He paraded him with his drunkard friends, forced him to play basketball, straightening him up, everything—was a nightmare adorned in discipline.

 "Amor," Fernando said gently, giving her a look before turning to Felix.
-He added, his voice soothing, "I'll talk to him.
+His voice soothing, he added, "I'll talk to him.
 Vicente and I go way back.
 He'll listen to me."

 "ReEaAally?"
 Amor asked, her voice entwined with doubts, crossing her arms in a defensive stance.
-"Just because you're drinking buddies and schoolmates doesn't mean he'll listen to you."
+"Just because both of you get blacked out drunk everytime doesn't mean he'll listen to you."

 Felix shifted uncomfortably, the thought of his father's disapproval pressing heavily on his chest.
 "I don't want to cause any trouble.
 It's for the best if I head home."